-Training in PICM is currently accredited by the Royal College of Paediatrics and Child Health (details here).
+PICM training is accredited by the Royal College of Paediatrics and Child Health (details here).

-PICM training can be approached from both Paediatric and Anaesthetic training programmes.
-The PICM training programme consists of two years that may be based in one or more PICUs (though many people opt to get more experience).
-Paediatricians will be expected to gain 6 months anaesthetic experience (arranged by your programme) whilst Anaesthetists must gain 6 months paediatric or neonatal experience.
+There is a route into PICM training from either Paediatric or Anaesthetic training backgrounds.
+PICM training consists of two years of sub-speciality training (NTN Grid) based in one or more UK PICUs.
+In addition to these two years, Paediatricians must gain 6 months anaesthetic experience and Anaesthetists must gain 6 months paediatric or neonatal experience.

-A full description of how to apply for a place in the national training programme can be found on the RCPCH website linked above.
+A full description of how to apply for RCPCH PICM sub-speciality (national training grid programme) can be found on the RCPCH website.

-Paediatric trainees can only become accredited as paediatric intensivist by gaining a national grid post.
-You must apply for this during your ST5 or ST6 years at the latest.
+Paediatric trainees can only become accredited as a paediatric intensivist by gaining a national grid post.
+You must apply for this during your ST5 or ST6 years.
 Without a grid post in PICM, a paediatrician’s training in PICU (no matter how extensive) will not allow them to be recognised as having a CCT in PICM.

-The route in for Anaesthetic trainees is via the Faculty of Intensive Care Medicine, FICM.
-You must also apply for a national grid post and also achieve 6 months experience in General Paediatrics or Neonatal Medicine.
+The route for trainees from an Anaesthetic background is detailed here.
+You must also apply for a national grid post in PICM.
 You will currently, on completion of your training, NOT be recognised with dual accreditation to include ICM and PICM, but will receive a certification from PICMISAC to recognise the time spent training in PICM.
 To undertake Grid training and achieve a CCT in Anaesthesia requires approval of a bespoke training programme and approval from the RCoA.
 It will require an extension to a trainee’s predicted CCT date.
 A number of trainees have taken this route and this should not discourage anaesthetic trainees from pursuing a career in PICM.

 If you are a current PICM Grid Trainee, navigate to “Surviving PICM Grid Training” for further information.